fossabot/NeedToDL/README.md

  An Electron app for downloading music from various sites (currently only YouTube) If you would like to suggest something, please submit it in Issues.

+### Note: We are not responsible for copyright infringement, this is only a demonstration.